-The office market vacancy rate for Sydney CBD has increased from 3.9% to 5.6% in the six months to July 2020 due to limited demand.
-The forecast in the CBD office market is that vacancy will continue to increase over the rest of 2020 and into 2021 as businesses change their work patterns and look at minimising their office requirements as a result.
-Subleasing has become more prevalent in the market as a result with some tenants re-cutting leasing deals to take up a small footprint.
+The office market vacancy rate for Sydney CBD has increased for the second consecutive 6-month period from 5.6% to 8.6% in the six months to January 2021 due to limited demand.
+The forecast in the CBD office market is that vacancy will continue to increase throughout 2021 as businesses adapt and change their workplace strategies, looking at minimising their office requirements as a result.
+More sublease space has become available as a result.

 The Melbourne office market continues to be impacted by the Covid-19 pandemic, despite the growth within the CBD office market prior to Covid-19, there was a significant rise in office vacancy in 2020.
 The true impact has yet to be seen on the market, given the tight lockdown restrictions in 2020 most deal activity was put on hold, and with very little deals transacting the impact on asking rents and incentives is yet to be seen.
 2021 is starting to see an increase in tenant activity, and whilst its forecast that asking rentals will remain stable, incentives are expected to rise particularly in the 1,000sqm+ range as backfill space hits the market following the completion of several new developments.